 The proper use of specific vitamins and minerals, a real food nutrient-dense diet, correcting nutrient deficiencies, balancing hormones, ruling out underlying infections such as Candida, and choosing all natural hair products are a step in the right direction and surefire solutions that can help prevent hair loss, thinning and balding.
 However, treatment is individual and depends on the person.

 Natural Remedies to Prevent Hair Loss and Increase Hair Growth

-Healthy hair depends on quality nutrition.
+Healthy hair depends on a nutrient-dense diet.
 Use Food as Medicine for Hair Growth

-Eat a nutrient-dense, organic real food diet with plenty of leafy greens, veggies, healthy fats, and organic, grass-fed animal protein, fish and seafood
+Eat a nutrient-dense, organic real food diet with plenty of organic leafy greens, plants, veggies, healthy fats, and organic, grass-fed animal protein, fish and seafood

 - Collagen peptides support healthy hair growth